 2. Lack of clear and direct answers with specific examples

-If the interview can’t recall basic information critical to their current day job what will they be like reporting information to you?
-Or in fact, are they really achieving what you thought they were capable of?
+If the interviewee can’t recall basic information critical to their current day job, what will they be like reporting information to you?
+Or, in fact, are they really achieving what you thought they were capable of?

 3. Lack of professionalism

-A tricky question to handle can be – why do they want to leave your current role?
-A socially intelligent employee knows the line between being comfortable and honest to downright gossipping.
-For example, we don’t expect candidates to like all of their previous managers and it’s completely reasonable to touch on previous issues faced, but there are lines you don’t cross.
-If they bring that sort of drama to the interview imagine what they could bring to your office.
+A tricky question can be – why do they want to leave your current role?
+A socially intelligent employee knows the line between being comfortable and honest to downright gossiping.
+For example, we don’t expect candidates to like all of their previous managers, and it’s completely reasonable to touch on previous issues faced, but there are lines you don’t cross.
+If they bring that sort of drama to the interview, imagine what they could bring to your office.

 4. Incapable of honest self-evaluation

-Everyone has weaknesses and everyone makes mistakes at some point.
-Valuable employees are learners, and not short-sighted to think themselves weakness or mistake-free.
-The ability to self evaluate is vital in growing as a person, team and business.
+Everyone has weaknesses, and everyone makes mistakes at some point.
+Valuable employees are learners, and not short-sighted to think of themselves weaknesses or mistake-free.
+The ability to self-evaluate is vital in growing as a person, team and business.

 5. Not aligned with your company values

 Whilst it’s important to have diversity in your team so that you get a broader range of perspectives and ideas, a future employee shouldn’t be in disagreement with the company culture and core values.
-For example one of our key values is perseverance – we specialise in filling the hard-to-find vacancies so we have to put a high level of effort in and dig deep to deliver.
-This means we can’t hire a recruiter to join the team who’s only after the quick easy wins – this misalignment will only cause headaches for everyone down the line.
+For example, one of our key values is perseverance – we specialise in filling hard-to-find vacancies, so we have to put a high level of effort in and dig deep to deliver.
+This means we can’t hire a recruiter to join the team who’s only after the quick, easy wins – this misalignment will only cause headaches for everyone down the line.

 6. Have they misunderstood some basic fundamentals of the role?

 You have shared a job brief, perhaps had a pre-interview phone call to advise your needs clearly or told a recruiter to brief candidates.
 Then your interview turns up and demonstrates a clear lack of understanding.
-Are their listening skills, attention to detail, ability to research and understand really to the level you need it to be if interviewees can’t grasp the fundamentals?
-Clearly employers and recruiters have a responsibility to be clear in their communications but if 3 candidates on your shortlist understood your need and one didn’t that’s a pretty good indicator of who took the time to understand you and who didn’t.
+Are their listening skills, attention to detail, and ability to research and understand really to the level you require it to be if interviewees can’t grasp the fundamentals?
+Clearly, employers and recruiters have a responsibility to be clear in their communications.
+However, if 3 candidates on your shortlist understood your need and one didn’t that’s a pretty good indicator of who took the time to understand you and who didn’t.

 7. Lack of compromise

 Most companies encounter times when compromise is needed.
-Do interviewees give good examples of this trait, or are they set in their ways.
-If the candidate is adamant they’ll never answer emails when they leave the office or work past 5 and you work large projects that at times need some extra input then they’re potentially not the best fit for your team.
+Do interviewees give good examples of this trait, or are they set in their ways?
+If the candidate is adamant they’ll never answer emails when they leave the office or work past 5, and you work large projects that at times require some extra input, then they’re potentially not the best fit for your team.

 8. Upfront demands

 A good interview should have both parties showing why they are right for the role.
-An interviewee sat there with upfront demands probably says a lot for their motivation and gives some insight into how they might be in the role.
+An interviewee sitting there with upfront demands probably says a lot about their motivation and gives some insight into how they might be in the role.
 ‘I won’t take anything less than a 30% pay increase and 30 days holiday’.
-Of course, it’s important to get across what you want from a role early on, but a worthwhile employee understands the importance of building a mutually beneficial partnership with their employer and will negotiate fairly.
+Of course, it’s important to get across what you want from a role early on.
+Still, a worthwhile employee understands the importance of building a mutually beneficial partnership with their employer and will negotiate fairly.
 Even if you can’t meet all their demands – they should be able to come to an agreement that’s beneficial to both parties.